bahrus/xtal-state/README.md

 xtal-state-* are a few Web components that wrap and extend the power of the history api.

-One of the goals of xtal-state is that it be scalable (think [Scala](https://www.scala-lang.org/old/node/250.html)) -- it can solve simple problems simply, with a miminal learning curve, but it can used to tackle progressively more difficult problems, each problem requiring more nuance and mastery.
+One of the goals of xtal-state is that it be scalable (think [Scala](https://www.scala-lang.org/old/node/250.html)) -- it can solve simple problems simply, with a miminal learning curve, but it can also be used to tackle progressively more difficult problems, each problem requiring more nuance and mastery.

 ## Problem Statement I -- Object-centric routing